hrsht-13/STREAMLIT/README.md

 > `!streamlit run app.py >/dev/null`

-Keep the program connect and open the generated link in the browser.
+Keep the program connected and open the generated link in the browser.
 #### STEP 7
 GO AHEAD!!!!
 #### STEP 8